OrangeSquare420/grefur-sensor/README.md

 ## MQTT Broker Integration

+> MQTT is a lightweight, publish–subscribe, machine-to-machine network protocol for message queue/message queuing service.
+It is designed for connections with remote locations that have devices with resource constraints or limited network bandwidth.
+MQTT topics and payloads are customizable to fit any integration scenario.

 All Grefur sensors are designed to publish and receive messages through an MQTT broker.
 This allows seamless integration with:

 - Home automation systems (Home Assistant, OpenHAB, etc.)
 - Industrial control systems
-- Cloud IoT dashboards
+- IoT Datalakes and dashboards

-> MQTT topics and payloads are customizable to fit any integration scenario.

 ---